 1. Exercise Mats

-It’s best to have a couple of exercise mats for your clients to engage in effective activities on the floor: lying leg raises, plank, push-ups, donkey kicks, floor presses, etc.
+It’s best to have a couple of exercise mats for your clients to engage in effective activities on the floor like lying leg raises, plank, push-ups, donkey kicks, and floor presses.

 Despite looking identical to yoga mats, exercise mats are slightly different and serve a unique purpose.
 Exercise mats are smoother, typically larger, and thicker.